The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 If a worker requires treatment from a non-approved health provider for example a naturopath, they should check with their employer’s insurer to ensure that their cost will be reimbursed prior to commencing treatment.

-How do I become an approved workplace rehabilitation provider?WorkCover WA approves persons capable of providing workplace rehabilitation services and sets conditions of approval.
+How do I become an approved WRP?WorkCover WA approves persons capable of providing workplace rehabilitation services and sets conditions of approval.

 Further information is contained in the application package for approved workplace rehabilitation providers on the Health Providers page.